A comparison between K.P. Kavafis and K.G. Karyotakis

 Don Quixote(s) by K.G.
 Karyotakis

-The poem Don Quixote(s) was first published in the newspaper Noumas on 11th July 1920 and was intended to be Karyotakis’ response to the poem Don Quixote by Kostas Ouranis (Garantoudis 2000a, 233-4).
-It is characterised by Karyotakis’ notorious sense of pessimism, his depressive feelings and a distinct tone of boredom noted in his work, conditions that led his final suicide in Preveza, on 21st July 1928 (Beaton 1996, 173).
+The poem Don Quixote was first published in the newspaper Noumas on 11th July 1920 and was intended to be Karyotakis’ response to the poem Don Quixote by Kostas Ouranis (Garantoudis 2000a, 233-4).
+It is characterised by Karyotakis’ notorious sense of pessimism, his depressive feelings and a distinct tone of boredom noted in his work, conditions that led to his final suicide in Preveza, on 21st July 1928 (Beaton 1996, 173).

 The poem follows the general characteristics noted in Karyotakis’ work and represents the thoughts and reflections of the so-called 1920s Generation in literature and the arts.
-Karyotakis is a true pessimist and he is inspired by his own depression.
+Karyotakis is a true pessimist, and he is inspired by his own depression.
 As a follower of French symbolism, he adopts the view of the coursed poet; he desperately blames society for the loss of its ideals and sees that poetry is unable to prevent this loss (Beaton 1996, 171).
-In relation to its social critique, the work of Karyotakis (and of other representatives of the 1920s Generation) reflects the desperation on the impasse of the ‘Great Idea’ (Μεγάλη Ιδέα), a political venture that failed during the Asia-Minor Catastrophe of 1922.
-For Karyotakis, in particular, his feeling of desperation is further enhanced by his marginalised and financially insecure career as a public servant, which brings him to confrontation with the existing public and social institutions of his time (Garantoudis 2000b, 210-11).
+In relation to its social critique, the work of Karyotakis (and of other representatives of the 1920s Generation) reflects the desperation at the impasse of the ‘Great Idea’ (Μεγάλη Ιδέα), a political venture that failed during the Asia Minor Catastrophe of 1922.
+For Karyotakis, in particular, his feeling of desperation is further enhanced by his marginalised and financially insecure career as a public servant, which brings him into confrontation with the existing public and social institutions of his time (Garantoudis 2000b, 210-11).

 Conclusions